 studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24.
 Adults age 65 and

 older taking antidepressants have a decreased risk of suicidality.

 - Patients, their families, and caregivers should be alert to the emergence of anxiety, restlessness, irritability, aggressiveness and insomnia.
 If these

-symptoms emerge, they should be reported to the patient's
+symptoms emerge, they should be reported to the patient's prescriber or healthcare professional.

-- All patients being treated with antidepressants for any indication should watch for and notify their healthcare provider for worsening
+- All patients being treated with antidepressants for any indication should watch for and notify their healthcare provider for worsening symptoms,

 suicidality and unusual changes in behavior, especially during the first few months of treatment.